 Only students who began their program at MSU Law may apply to the Dual J.D.
 Program in the spring of their first or second year.
-The application can be found at http://www.registrar.uottawa.ca/Portals/43/Registrar/A2-%20REGI3161.pdf (no fee is required).
 Students will be selected for the program based on their academic qualifications and their interest in the program.
 Students should be ranked in the top 50 percent of their class at the time of application.
 In addition, students are required to submit fully updated academic information, including transcripts for all classes taken at MSU Law, to the administrators of the program at Ottawa before commencing studies there.

-In order to earn a J.D. degree at MSU College of Law students must do all of the following:
+In order to earn a J.D. degree at MSU College of Law students must have achieved each of the following standards:

-- Earn at least 65 credits in regularly scheduled classes.
+- Earn at least 65 credit hours in attendance in regularly scheduled class sessions.

-- Have a MSU Law grade-point average of 2.00 or greater.
+- Cumulative grade point average of 2.00 or better.

 - Complete J.D. requirements within 84 months from the initial day of enrollment.